 - 4.1.
 Delivery of the fund will be measured on the basis of exchange of contracts, or equivalent milestone where exchange of contract will not occur, and number of families housed.
 Any variations to this, and necessary changes to the MOU will need to be agreed by the parties and an amendment to this MOU made. - 4.2.
 Funding outlined in Table 1 is provided to deliver the delivery target.
-The Council agrees to make best endeavours to deliver the delivery target by 30 November 2023.
-DLUHC is committed to funding any contract the Council enters into, even if completion occurs after this date. - 4.3.
+The Council agrees to make best endeavours to deliver the delivery target by 29 March 2024. - 4.3.
 This MOU is for the full term of the total allocation unless signatories agree to change as per Paragraph 4.4.
-A further Grant Determination Letter (GDL) will be provided following confirmation of the annual payment for each year. - 4.4.
+A further Grant Determination Letter (GDL) will be provided following confirmation of each tranche payment. - 4.4.
 DLUHC and the Council both have the right to request a change to the MOU.
 With regards to changing the target amount of units, the Council may ask for either a higher or lower target.
 Any proposed change will impact the amount of funding received (as set out in the Prospectus) unless the Council is seeking to deliver more units for the same amount of money.
-Requests will be considered based on the progress of the reallocations process as outlined in Sections 4.4 and 4.5 of the Prospectus and confirmed in writing.